 Lifecourse Epidemiology and Population Oral Health (LEPOH)

 LEPOH is led by Professor Andy Ness and comprises academics with expertise in epidemiology, statistics, social science and nutrition, as well as clinicians and research nurses.
 The main research areas are head and neck cancer (including Head and Neck 5000, a DNA backed clinical cohort of 5,500 people with head and neck cancer), and nutrition (via the NIHR Bristol Biomedical Research Centre Nutrition Theme).
 LEPOH group members also lead various aspects of undergraduate and postgraduate teaching within the School and across the Faculty of Health Sciences.

 Microbiology and Materials

 The Biomaterials Engineering group (bioMEG) works in the area of materials processing and surface engineering for biomedical and engineering applications.
 Our current research activities focus on two areas: (1) cell-instructive surfaces and materials.
 We explore physical cues i.e. surface topography and mechanical stiffness to modulate cells and bacteria to develop smart implants and tissue engineering scaffolds; (2) biomimetic and bio-inspired materials.
 We explore top-down approaches to develop biomimetic ceramic composites with controlled hierarchical structures for dental, orthopaedic and other engineering applications.

 The Oral Microbiology research group conducts studies into the survival strategies of microorganisms, their colonisation and virulence factors, and the interactions that occur between microbes or between microbe and host, especially in the development of microbial communities (biofilms).
-These studies impinge on many aspects of both oral and systemic health and disease.
+These studies impinge on many aspects of both oral and systemic health and disease, including the growing issue of antimicrobial resistance (AMR).
 Areas of particular focus include colonisation and pathogenesis mechanisms of Streptococcus bacteria and of fungus Candida albicans.
+We also work closely with the Biomaterials group in the design of next-generation, anti-infective materials.

 The Oral Nanoscience group is interested in multi-functional biomaterials.
 In particular, we are interested in antimicrobial materials which resist microbial colonisation and biofilm formation.
 Examples of this include dental filling materials and sealants and polymers for catheters and dental ligatures, as well as topical agents for periodontal disease and foot disease in farm animals.
 We are also active in the field of nanoreinforced biomaterials, particularly for dental applications.